TIBCOSoftware/snappydata/docs/Data/external_hive_support.md

 ## Creating and Querying Hive Tables

-To access, the hive tables, you must first create a database or schema in external hive catalog from TIBCO ComputeDB.
+To create or access, the hive tables, you must first create a database or schema in the external hive catalog from TIBCO ComputeDB.
+Else, the default database **default** is used.
 Go to the Snappy Shell prompt and enter the following command:

 		snappy> create database hivedb;

-After creating the database or schema, you can create hive tables,S load data into the hive tables, and run DDL queries on hive tables from TIBCO ComputeDB using one of the following methods:
+After creating the database or schema, you can create hive tables, load data into the hive tables, and run DDL queries on hive tables from TIBCO ComputeDB using one of the following methods:

 ### Method 1

 In this method, you must use the schema or database name before the table name as shown in the following example:

     snappy>
     create table hivedb.hive_regions(RegionID int,RegionDescription string) row format delimited fields terminated by ',' tblproperties("skip.header.line.count"="1");

     snappy>
     load data local inpath '/export/shared/QA_DATA/NW_1GB/regions.csv' overwrite into table	hivedb.hive_regions;

 	snappy> select * from hivedb.hive_regions where RegionDescription <> 'RegionDescription';